Which is more cost-effective to treat initial caries lesions — traditional restoration or noninvasive therapies?

 A study in the Journal of the American Dental Association finds that several noninvasive caries therapies improve outcomes for patients and are more cost-effective for payors and clinicians.

 The study, co-authored by researchers at CareQuest Institute and CareQuest Innovation Partners, a for-profit subsidiary of CareQuest Institute, compares silver diamine fluoride, self-assembling peptide P11-4, and glass ionomer sealants to traditional surgical dental restorations to treat initial caries lesions.
-The authors found that per-chair profitability was 4-6 times higher with noninvasive scenarios due to increased efficiencies.
+Study results showed that per-chair profitability was 4-6 times higher with noninvasive scenarios due to increased efficiencies.

 Read the cover article in the Journal of the American Dental Association (open access).

 - Non-Invasive Caries Therapy Guide, an illustrated manual on diagnostics, preventives, and therapeutics to fight dental caries without removing tooth structure.

 - Minimally Invasive Care in Dentistry, Healing Tooth Decay with Brush-On Therapies, a self-paced online course that explains how minimally invasive therapies are effective in caries management.

 - The Value of Minimally Invasive Care: A Provider’s Perspective, a blog post featuring a pediatric dentist who has long used minimally invasive techniques because they are safe, effective, and tolerated by children.